DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - The module can be controlled either by continuous encoder + **SET** (blue) button + **Cancel** button _"combo"_, and by touchscreen!
 However, some controls (like page arrows) are usable only by touchscreen.

-- On displays, colorscheme is simple: cyan = selectable item.
+- On displays, colorscheme is: cyan = selectable item.
 Yellow = current selection/active menu item/box, editing BPM, editing slave mode...
 Gray = disabled item (locked).

 - As master clock, possible BPM is from 1 upto 900 (under consideration to increase, by using **frequency in Hz** beyond BPM 900).
 Can be set by encoder only.